Marshall Soper

+Career

 A bustling but skilful centre-forward with a reputation for hot-headedness, he was originally from the Hunter region, 2 hours north of Sydney.
 In 1981 he was signed by APIA Leichhardt, helping them win the 1982 NSL Cup.
 In 1983 he was signed by their local rivals Sydney Olympic where he would spend the next 7 seasons and where he would make his name as a player, he scored 60 goals in 151 appearances in all competitions for the club between 1983 and 1989, in the process becoming a household name and star for the Socceroos.
+He suffered a knee cruciate ligament injury while playing for the club.

 After finishing up with Olympic, Soper also played an important role during a successful period at Parramatta FC, helping the club win the 1991 NSL Cup.

 At a national level, Soper played 29 times for the Socceroos, scoring four goals, mostly in "XI" matches against club teams.

 In 1991, he top scored (11 goals) for Penang FA in the Malaysian Premier League.

+In 1995, he signed for Malaysian side Perak.